Are you looking for a quiet place to study, with or without a computer? Or do you need a place to work together with fellow students?

 - You can find individual study spaces in faculty buildings, the library, and Plexus and Beehive student centres.

-- You can reserve group study spaces in faculty buildings.
+- You can reserve co-working spaces in faculty buildings.

 There are three types of individual study space: